Walk Local with Marcelo Ballardin

 5.1 km - 6800 steps

-Discovering Ghent starts at the Superette.
-This Kobe Desramaults restaurant serves the best pizzas in town, hands down.
-Then head towards k/node/1911, where you can buy a bouquet of flowers on Sunday at the colourful flower market.
+To discover Ghent, we start at Kouter, where you can buy a bouquet of flowers on Sunday at the colourful flower market.
 On the Kouter you'll also find the Paard van Troje, book paradise pur sang, including a sunny terrace for Sunday coffees.
 CRU has a wide range of exclusive culinary ingredients for the best dinner parties.

 If you are looking for an original gift for foodies, be sure to drop by the nostalgic shop of Tierenteyn-Verlent, where you can buy artisan mustard in authentic packaging.
 Time for a sweet pit stop at the popular coffee bar Take Five or at Joost Arijs, the latter being voted the best chocolatier in Flanders by the Gault & Millau in 2019.
 Sweeties are also better off finding their way to Nonno: nowhere in Ghent can you enjoy better stracciatella ice cream.